-As coal becomes buried more deeply, it goes through a sequence of changes in rank: from peat, to lignite, sub-bituminous coal, bituminous coal, semi-anthracite, and anthracite.
+As coal becomes buried more deeply, it goes through a sequence of changes in rank: from peat to lignite, sub-bituminous coal, bituminous coal, semi-anthracite, and anthracite.
 This process results in irreversible changes in the chemical and physical nature of the coal, and there can be considerable variation within a coalfield.
 Geological age does not affect rank.

 As the rank increases, so does the heat (or calorific value) given out by the coal when it burns.
 It is difficult to make a fire from lignite because the moisture content is so high.
-Sub-bituminous coal burns satisfactorily, and bituminous coal burns fiercely.
+Sub-bituminous coal burns well, and bituminous coal burns fiercely.

 The distinctive nature of New Zealand coal

 New Zealand coals have characteristics that distinguish them from coals found in other countries.
 Most of the world’s coals were formed in great swamps during the Carboniferous period, about 300–350 million years ago.
 New Zealand coals are much younger, having been formed mainly in the late Cretaceous and Tertiary periods, 30–70 million years ago, from more-evolved vegetation types containing flowering plants.
 Because the original vegetation is different, New Zealand coals have some unusual properties, giving them high value for specialised purposes.